1970 British Annapurna South Face expedition: To Camp III and abortive start up Ice Ridge

-Next day all four climbers set off along the shelf with Haston breaking trail and never surrendering the lead.
-The avalanche risk was considerable even though they kept their distance from the ridge and matters got worse as they reached the gully threatened by avalanches from ice cliffs thousands of feet above and by cornices on the ridge itself.
-They decided to avoid the gully by climbing a minor arête which led from the foot of the gully up to a high point on the main ridge but they had to leave a deadman anchor when deteriorating weather forced them to retreat to camp.
-Next day Bonington and Frost got within 50 ft of the crest of the Ice Ridge but again bad weather forced a retreat.
+The next day, all four climbers set off along the shelf with Haston breaking trail and never surrendering the lead.
+The avalanche risk was considerable, even though they kept their distance from the ridge, and matters got worse as they reached the gully threatened by avalanches from ice cliffs thousands of feet above and by cornices on the ridge itself.
+They decided to avoid the gully by climbing a minor arête which led from the foot of the gully up to a high point on the main ridge, but they had to leave a deadman anchor when deteriorating weather forced them to retreat to camp.
+The next day, Bonington and Frost came within 50 ft of the crest of the Ice Ridge, but again bad weather forced a retreat.

-By 18 April only 1000 ft had been gained since the Col had been reached eleven days earlier and from Base Camp and on 19 April Haston again ascended the minor arête where the way to the main ridge was blocked by huge cornices but he found he could slip through gaps in the rotten snow between the wall of the ridge and one of the cornices.
+By 18 April, only 1000 ft had been gained since the Col had been reached eleven days earlier.
+On 19 April, Haston again ascended the minor arête where the way to the main ridge was blocked by huge cornices but he found he could slip through gaps in the rotten snow between the wall of the ridge and one of the cornices.
 However, after reaching the crest of main ridge and fixing a rope he was forced back by the weather.
 At last, two days later, he was able to reach the Ice Ridge and find an ideal place for Camp IV.

 The expedition was unexpectedly enhanced when four trekkers – the Sherpas called them the "London Sherpas" – turned up at Base Camp completely unexpectedly.
 In return for "board and lodging" the two men helped carry loads even as high as Camp IV and the women helped at Base Camp where Bonington thought their presence engendered a more civilised and relaxed air.
 Other trekkers also turned up to get a grandstand view of the climb and to help carrying loads.

 Camp IV to Camp V on the Rock Band

-Boysen, Estcourt, Haston and Whillans worked together establishing Camp IV but the situation at Camp III became critical after several attempts to supply it from Camp II had failed because of deep snow and avalanches.
-Eventually an overnight carry was successful and in general it seemed the snow conditions improved the higher one got up the mountain.
+Boysen, Estcourt, Haston and Whillans worked together establishing Camp IV, but the situation at Camp III became critical after several attempts to supply it from Camp II had failed because of deep snow and avalanches.
+Eventually, an overnight carry was successful, and it generally seemed that snow conditions improved the higher one got up the mountain.